-What to eat in Lithuania - Traditional Lithuanian cuisine
+What to eat in Lithuania - Traditional Lithuanian food

 Potatoes potatoes and... more potatoes.
 That's how Lithuanian cuisine looks like when you first start searching for traditional Lithuanian food.
 It is true in some way.
-However, we have a lot more to put on the table.
-While tasting Lithuanian cuisine you will find a hint of German, Italian, Polish, Litvak cuisines.
-You are very welcome to join our Vilnius Food Tour to learn more and taste the best of Lithuanian cuisine.
-However if you prefer to explore local cuisine by yourself, here we introduce 5 most popular dishes you should try.
+However, we have a lot more to put on the table!
+While tasting Lithuanian dishes you will find a hint of German, Italian, Polish, Litvak cuisines and modern influences too.
+Let us help you explore the local cuisine and introduce you to the 5 most popular Lithuanian dishes you should try.

 1. CEPELINAI (potato dumplings with filling)